NodeBB/nodebb-plugin-cdn/docs/nginx.md

 # Speeding Up Redirections with nginx

 This plugin works by redirecting requests to static assets to a cache-busted route on the CDN.
 This cache-busted route is at a subpath of `/assets` or `/plugins` on the CDN.
-The subpath's name is a string of 13 digits representing the epoch time integer, the number of milliseconds since *00:00:00 Coordinated Universal Time (UTC), Thursday, 1 January 1970*.
-This integer will be 13 digits until the year 2286 AD.
+The cache buster string is a random 11-character alphanumeric string stored in the file `build/cache-buster`.

 Here is an example nginx config file for NodeBB: